 Level 3: Appeal to the Office of Civil Rights (OCR)

-Should the student disagree with the decision of the Academic Dean, they have the right to file an appeal with the Office of Civil Rights (OCR).
+Should the student disagree with the decision of the Interim Dean, they have the right to file an appeal with the Office of Civil Rights (OCR).
 More information on this can be found on the following link including an electronic complaint form and phone numbers.